Elevator pitch ideas for small UK businesses.

 One of the toughest parts of creating a start-up is finding investors.
 Some potential investors will hold opportunities for would-be start-ups to pitch their ideas, or you might meet someone through networking.

-Whatever the circumstances, you can use our guide to help finetune your pitch:
+Whatever the circumstances, you can use our elevator pitch template to help finetune your idea:

 Sales pitch.

 Sales pitches are common and may even be part of your day-to-day, depending on your career.
 It’s likely you’ve heard your fair share of sales pitches.
-Whether it’s from cold-callers selling you windows or an in-store salesperson talking you through their showroom, you probably already know what a bad sales pitch sounds like.
+Whether it’s from cold-callers selling you double-glazed windows or an in-store salesperson talking you through their showroom – you probably already know what a bad sales pitch sounds like.

 A good sales pitch, on the other hand, will include: